How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 4. make physical activity your friend

-Physical activity indeed is a good way to deal with anxiety.
-It is a natural and most effective way to feel good.
-Adding exercising to your routine will improve the intensity of anxiety.
-In fact, it should be number one habit to adopt for anyone who wants to improve life one way or the other.
+Adding exercise to your routine will improve the intensity of anxiety.
+In fact, it should be the number one habit to adopt for anyone who wants to improve their life in one way or the other.

 In my opinion, the most effective and proven exercise type that really helps to get rid of anxiety is cardio.
-It does magic to me.
-I see a huge shift to a better in the frequency and intensity of the anxiety attacks when I’m consistent with my cardio routine.
+It does magic to me personally, and..
+IT HAS THE SCIENCE BEHIND IT.
+I see a huge shift to better in the frequency and intensity of the anxiety attacks when I’m consistent with my cardio routine.

 Besides that, physical activity is a natural way to calm anxiety fast in the moment of the actual attack.

 As soon as anxiety hits, take a few minutes to get it out of your system.
-Depending on your location and situation you can pick to do
+Depending on your location and situation, you can choose to do

 5. Smiling can calm your anxiety

-There is a simple thing that you have to understand.
-When you are anxious – the body tenses up and when the body tenses up – you get anxious.
-It creates a loop in which you stay in and can’t get out.
+The body and the mind are strongly connected, especially when it comes to anxiety or stress.
+In simple terms, when you are anxious, the body tenses up and when the body tenses up, you get anxious.
+It creates a loop in which you stay and can’t get out.

 In order to break the loop, simply… Smile!

-Smiling for no reason, at first will feel fake, especially if you are in the midst of fear and worry.
-However, I noticed that as I start smiling, good-feeling thoughts magically start to come to my mind.
+Smiling for no reason, at first, will feel fake, especially if you are in the midst of fear and worry.
+However, I noticed that as I started smiling, good-feeling thoughts magically started to come to my mind.

 6. Show some self-compassion